honeydew-sc/honeydew-ng/docs/reference/all-rules.md

      Then I wait 5 seconds for an entire comscore request to include: c1=hello
       c2=goodbye

+You can make negative assertions: to say that a property should not be present at all, use `!propName` like such:

+     Then I wait 5 seconds for an entire comscore request to include:
+      !propNotPresent

+To assert that a property should not match a particular string, use `!propName:value` like such:

+     Then I wait 5 seconds for an entire comscore request to include:
+      !propNotMatch:thisValue

+You can also use this rule to assert the omniture RSID - that is, the omniture account to which the request is being sent.
+Use our Honeydew-specific rsid key like such:

+     Then I wait 5 seconds for an entire omniture request to include: rsid:sharecaredtmdev

+Honeydew will take that RSID value and validate it against the account to which the omniture request is sent.
+Note that this only applies to omniture requests.

 ### Then the url should be (.\*)